WCC Councillors’ Grant Fund 2019-20

 - Constituted ‘not-for-profit’ community organisations in Warwickshire;

-- Non-constituted or new ‘not-for-profit’ groups working in Warwickshire that can be supported by a mainstream service or community group willing to administer the funds through an organisational bank account;
+- Non-constituted or new ‘not-for-profit’ groups working in Warwickshire that can be supported by a mainstream service or community group willing to administer the funds through an organisational bank account; and,

 - Warwickshire Town and Parish Councils.